sctlcd/threejs-moon/README.md

     - Please see `.nvmrc` file at the root of `three-js-moon` repo.
     - Using nvm, a Node Version Manager is recommended as it helps you manage and switch between different Node versions with ease.
 It provides a command-line interface where you can install different versions with a single command, set a default, switch between them, etc.
 2. In GitHub click on the repository nammed [three-js-moon](https://github.com/sctlcd/three-js-moon)
-3. Along the top bar, find the “clone or download” button.
-4. Here you have the option to clone by HTTPS or SSH.
-5. Once you have chose your desired option, then click the copy icon next to the URL.
-6. In the terminal, ensure you are in the correct directory which you want to copy the code into.
-If not, change the directory.
-7. Run
+3. Clone the repository locally.
+Run

     ````
       git clone https://github.com/sctlcd/three-js-moon.git
     ````

-8. Press the enter button and your clone will be created.
-9. Install all modules listed as dependencies in package.json
+4. Install all modules listed as dependencies in package.json

     ```
+      cd three-js-moon
       npm i
     ```

-    note: in this template [three](https://www.npmjs.com/package/three) - **a JavaScript 3D library**, [vite](https://vitejs.dev/) - **a built in development server**,
+    note: in this app
+    - [three](https://www.npmjs.com/package/three) - **a JavaScript 3D library**,
+    - [vite](https://vitejs.dev/) - **a built in development server**,

-10. Install Parcel server, a development server with live reload capability.
+5. Install Vite, a development server with live reload capability.

   - To install: